gboeing/conda-scripts/README.md

 # conda-scripts

-scripts for configuring conda and updating its base environment
+Scripts for configuring conda and updating its base environment